inspiraluna/doiContacts/README.md

 - Contacts
     - Add an email and request a email permission from that email address through a Doichain transaction
     - store current geo position where when entering the email, so you can later automatically see which people you meet on which place
-    - (under development) show contacts status of a requested email permission (confirmed - yes/no)
+    - show contacts status of a requested email permission (confirmed - yes/no)
     - (under development) scan QR-Code (scan email address or an already signed SOI-Transaction of a second Doi Contacts App)
     - (under development) create a QR-Code with containing an address / containing an signed SOI transaction ready to be scanned (and signed) by a second party
 - Wallets